BryceStPierre/d3-visual-template/README.md

 To start the visual in development mode (assuming [everything is configured](https://docs.microsoft.com/en-us/power-bi/service-custom-visuals-getting-started-with-developer-tools "Getting Started with Developer Tools")):
 `npm start`

-To build the visual and create the .pbiviz file within `/dist`:
+To build the visual and download the .pbiviz file within `/build`:
 `npm run build`

+## Scripts